-- Checks the average of the components of the first skater(s) and can change them. - Checks number of elements, time of elements (as required), time of programs and costume. - Confirms the falls and has the last word if there is a doubt on a fall called by the TS. - Does not give any opinion on the discussion between the TP unless the TS asks for it.
+- Checks the average of the components of the first skater(s) and can change them. - Checks time of programs, costume and other penalties as per the referee control sheet. - Confirms the falls and has the last word if there is a doubt on a fall called by the TS.